FAQ's Ecuador

 4. What’s the procedure if I prepaid the Galapagos National Park Tax?

-Upon arrival at the airport, you will have to pass control and show your passport.
-Control has a list of the passengers who have already paid the Galapagos National Park tax; if there’s a sticker on your Go Galapagos’ ticket jacket, it means that you have prepaid this tax; otherwise you will need to pay it at that moment.
+Upon arrival at the airport, you must pass control and show your passport.
+Control has a list of the passengers who have already paid the Galapagos National Park tax; if there’s a sticker on your Go Galapagos ticket jacket, you have prepaid this tax; otherwise, you will need to pay it at that moment.

 5. Who will meet me at the airport in Galapagos?

-Upon arrival at the airport, our guides will be waiting for you with a sign indicating your ship or yacht.
-They will receive the passengers, check them on the list to see nobody is left behind and proceed to take them in the airlines’ bus to the dock where the vessel is anchored.
+Upon arrival at the airport, our guides will await you with a sign indicating your ship or yacht.
+They will receive the passengers, check them on the list to see that nobody is left behind, and take them on the airlines’ bus to the dock where the vessel is anchored.

-We recommend you to take a soft sided bag as it will be easier to store in your cabin.
+We recommend you take a soft-sided bag as it will be easier to store in your cabin.
 Please lock your luggage during the flight.

 7. What should I bring on my trip?